 2) Your cervix is too low at that time for the front rim to adequately tuck behind your pubic bone.

 In this case, you’ll likely feel the rim slipping – when correctly positioned, you should be unable to feel anything at all.

 3) Your cup needs to be emptied.

 Finally, if your disc fills up and needs emptying (perhaps overnight, especially during heavier flow), it may be enough to make the rim slip.
-When fitted, the Intimina Ziggy forms a suction over the cervix, meaning it shouldn’t slip out of place.
+When fitted, the Intimina Ziggy forms a vacuum over the cervix, meaning it shouldn’t slip out of place.

 Am I Sold on the Intimina Ziggy?

 The short answer is yes, I’m a fan.
-I think if you understand how it works and you plan for it’s limitations – which are not many – then it’s a fantastic product.
+I think if you understand how it works and you plan for its limitations – which are not many – then it’s a fantastic product.

 - It’s reusable, which means it’s also cheap and has a low impact on the environment;